ferrilab/ferrilab/radium/README.md

 stable and consistent API, and permit callers to select atomic or `Cell` behavior as they need.

-The symbols [`atomic`] module are conditionally present according to the target architecture’s atomic support.
+The symbols in the [`atomic`] module are conditionally present according to the target architecture’s atomic support.
 As such, code that is portable across targets with varying atomic support cannot use those names directly.
-Instead, the [`radium::types`] module provides names that will always exist, and forward to the corresponding atomic type when it exists and the equivalent `Cell<T>` type when it does not.
+Instead, the [`radium::types`] module provides names that will always exist, and forward to the corresponding atomic type when it exists and the equivalent [`Cell<T>`] type when it does not.

 As the `cfg(target_has_atomic)` compiler attribute is unstable, `radium` provides the macro `radium::if_atomic!` to perform conditional compilation based